v2ray/manual/en/configuration/protocols/vmess.md

     * `alterId`: Number of alternative IDs.
 Same as in Inbound.
 Value must be the same as connecting clients.
     * `email`: Email address to identify users.
 * `detour`: Optional feature to suggest client to take a detour.
-  * `to`: The tag of an outbound proxy.
+  * `to`: The tag of an inbound proxy.
 See [Overview](../02_protocols.md).
 If configured, VMess will suggest its client to use the detour for further connections.
 * `default`: Optional default client configuration.
 Usually used in detour proxy.
   * `level`: User level.
   * `alterId`: Number of alternative IDs.
 Default value 64.